 The download_count module tracks downloads of private files attached to nodes via the core upload or contributed filefield modules for d6 and private core file fields for d7.

 NOTE: this module requires Drupal version 7.22 due to a recent bug fix ().
-Please verify you are using version 7.22 before creating an issue.
+Please verify you are using version 7.22 or greater before creating an issue.

 This ended up being a complete rewrite that drastically cleans up and simplifies the module.
 Until recently, this module required a core patch or dev version due to a core bug which has since been fixed.
 An official release will be forthcoming shortly.

 Also, now that views support has been added, if anyone creates a nice view be sure to submit an export to the issue queue for consideration for inclusion as a default view!

 NOTE: Downloads are NOT counted for the administrative user (user 1).

 - download_count_statistics submodule - provides daily, weekly, monthly, and yearly statistics as well as support for the jquery sparkline plugin.

 - complete views support including field, filter, and sort handlers as well as 2 sample views.

 - basic rules integration.

 - no longer requires the global 'private' download method setting at admin/settings/file-system.
 It will still work with the private setting as before, but will also work with individually protected folders (as described at http://drupal.org/node/540754 or http://drupal.org/node/189239).
 Also confirmed to work with the http://drupal.org/project/private_upload and http://drupal.org/project/private_download modules.